AakashN2k03/Networking/DAY1.md

 TV     → 192.168.1.12
 ```

-If your laptop wants to send data to your phone, it needs to know the phone's network address.
+If a laptop wants to send data to a phone, it needs to know the phone's network address.

 ```text
 Laptop